 The first focuses on Special Educational Needs and Disabilities (SEND) and allows trainees to work collaboratively before individually writing 1,200 words about a particular area of SEND need.
 This is due at the end of October.

 The second assignment explores trainee’s classroom practice and enables trainees to develop their understanding of the theory and pedagogy that makes a difference to pupils’ progress.
 This runs from November to January, culminating in a 4,500 word assignment.

 Finally, the reflect practice assignment, running from January to May looks at researchers’ viewpoints regarding a topical area of educational debate.
 This also concludes with a 4,500 word written assignment.

 All applicants must meet the following entry requirements before applying to the Tommy Flowers SCITT.

 You must hold a bachelor’s degree with honours class 2.2 or above from a UK Higher Education Institution (HEI), or an equivalent qualification.
-At least 50% of your degree must be relative to the subject you want to teach.
+Ideally, at least 50% of your degree should be relative to the subject you want to teach.
 If it is not, please contact us for advice before applying.
 The National Recognition Information Centre for the recognition and evaluation of international qualifications and skills (UK ENIC) can provide advice on the equivalence of overseas qualifications.

 Although not compulsory, it is beneficial for you to have some experience in a secondary school.
 This than gives you a really good idea of what teaching in a school is like.
 This could be voluntary work or employment, for example as a Teaching Assistant.
 It is good practice for this to be in place before you apply for a place on the course.